alierguc/ImagePure/Readme.md

 # What is this package ?

-This package is perfectyly material shadows every time for the non-designer
+This package is perfectly material shadows every time for the non-designer

 # Installation